 6 more stories about drone mapping

-The following stories are from some of the most interesting people in the industry - and they’ll be shared in detail at the Pix4D User Conference on October 2-3 in Denver, Colorado.
+The following stories are from some of the most interesting people in the industry - and they were shared in detail at the first Pix4D User Conference.

 Saving 70% - or more - compared to traditional methods